 The final stop in the ice cave tunnel tour was by this beautifully lit up blue wall, ideal for taking photos before leaving the ice cave tunnel :)

-It is cold inside the ice cave tunnel, so dress warmly and bring a hat, a scarf, woollen socks and fingerless gloves, as I am sure you will want to take tons of photos like I did.
+It is cold inside the ice cave tunnel, so dress warmly and bring a hat, a scarf, woolen socks and fingerless gloves, as I am sure you will want to take tons of photos as I did.
 And bring sunglasses as well as you will be blinded by the reflection from the glacier when you exit the ice cave tunnel.

 We didn't know about this and we could not open our eyes when we got out of the cave and it took us a while to get back to normal.

 Since the glaciers are moving all the time it is not known for how long the ice cave tunnel is going to last.
 But it is presumed that it will last for at least 10 years with maintenance.
-You can join several tours f.ex. :
+To make the most of your trip you can join several tours f.ex: